tudelft3d/website/projects/eunet4dbp/events.md

 Organized by: EUnet4DBP, EuroSDR, buildingSMART, EU-BIM

 [Click here to access the event details with links to presentations and youtube recordings](https://drive.google.com/file/d/1K27fql7wqaPlupHJp7mf8V227wpbp7xK/view?usp=sharing)

+A report about the workshop was published by EuroSDR: Noardo, Malacarne 2021.
+[Digital building permit: a state of play](http://www.eurosdr.net/sites/default/files/uploaded_files/eurosdr_eunet4dbp.pdf)

 <!--
 Event co-organized and supported by